 Yanomami territory, Uraricoera river, January 2016 above and August 2019 below, satellite photo:

-Meanwhile, the exhibition “The Yanomami Struggle” at the Cartier Foundation includes this description: “Representing a people whose very existence is in jeopardy, Davi Kopenawa paints an unforgettable picture of Yanomami culture, past and present, in the heart of the rainforest–a world where ancient indigenous knowledge and shamanic traditions cope with the global geopolitics of an insatiable natural resources extraction industry.”
+Meanwhile, the exhibition “The Yanomami Struggle” organized by the Cartier Foundation, with its deceptive museum-like façade, includes this description: “Representing a people whose very existence is in jeopardy, Davi Kopenawa paints an unforgettable picture of Yanomami culture, past and present, in the heart of the rainforest–a world where ancient indigenous knowledge and shamanic traditions cope with the global geopolitics of an insatiable natural resources extraction industry.”

 –YES, THE VERY GOLD AND DIAMOND EXTRACTION INDUSTRY REPRESENTED BY Cartier!

 The publicity for the exhibition continues with this statement: “The situation further deteriorated in the 1980s when Yanomami lands are invaded by 40,000 GOLD MINERS.
 More than 15% of the population dies from malaria and infectious diseases.”